bernatsort/jenkins_python_build_test_demo/README.md

 - New Item
 - Pipeline
 - Enter an item name
+#### Option 1: Create the pipeline script directly into the Jenkins UI
 - Pipeline
 	- Pipeline script
 		- write your pipeline here